-- 1. Quantitative assessment of a weighted score totalling 100%, which includes mandatory 10% Local Content; and - 2.
+- 1. Quantitative assessment of a weighted score totalling 100%, which includes mandatory 25% for Sustainable Procurement (10% Support of Local Business, 5% Social Benefit, 5% Environmental Sustainability, 5% Aboriginal and Torres Strait Islander Procurement), and - 2.
 Evaluation of price against weighted score

-VFM = Tendered Price / Weighted Score (Tendered Price divided by Weighted Score)
+TES = Tendered Price / Weighted Score (Tendered Price divided by Weighted Score)

-VFM (Value for Money) is an index used to calculate the lowest score which will represent the best outcome from both the comparative scoring and price.
+TES (Tender Evaluation Score is an index used to calculate the lowest score which will represent the best outcome from both the comparative scoring and price.
 The preferred supplier should be appointed based on this outcome.

-VFM is automatically generated when evaluations are completed in eBMS.
+TES is automatically generated when evaluations are completed in the Procurement and Contract Management System.